magarena/magarena/release/README.txt

 - increased delay when auto passing priority with item on stack to 2s
 - selectable cards are now highlighted with a colored border instead of an overlay
 - removed GUI deck strength viewer as it could take a long time to run
-- added four more custom decks decks/DL_Burn.dec decks/Grundomu_Death_and_Rebirth.dec
+- added four more premade decks decks/DL_Burn.dec decks/Grundomu_Death_and_Rebirth.dec
     decks/Grundomu_Knights_Everywhere.dec